John Kyrle High School

-John Kyrle High School is a secondary school with academy status situated in Ross-on-Wye, Herefordshire, England.
-It is named after the philanthropist John Kyrle (1637–1724), known as "The Man of Ross".
+John Kyrle High School is a secondary school and sixth form in Ross-on-Wye, Herefordshire, England.
+It is part of the Heart of Mercia Multi-Academy Trust.
+The school is named after the philanthropist John Kyrle (1637–1724), known as "The Man of Ross".

+The school is a non-selective 11-18 high school with 1,288 students on roll as of September 2025.

 History

 The school site was opened in 1953 and was Herefordshire's first secondary modern school.
 The Ross-on-Wye Grammar School and secondary modern school, Over Ross School, were merged in 1979 to form a single comprehensive school called John Kyrle High School.
 In August 1979, the Lower School site, the former grammar school, was damaged by fire.
 This site was closed in 1997.

 The school became an academy in 2012.

 The site of the current school covers about 15 acres.
 The building was built during the Second World War and, although planned as a school, it also acted as an emergency hospital in case of severe bombings and the main corridors and rooms off it were built in such a way that it could be used as a hospital.
 The Ross-on-Wye Secondary Modern opened on the site in 1953 as a boys' school for 500 pupils.
 At this time there were 14 classrooms, a science room, an art room, two craft rooms, two domestic science rooms, library, two handicraft rooms, gymnasium with changing rooms, entrance and exhibition hall, an assembly hall, administration block, dining room and kitchens.

 The cost of the building and grounds to Herefordshire County Council was £122,250 not including equipment.